Spiral to GEO Using an Optimal Finite Maneuver

 3. Rename it OptFinite_File.

-4. Open OptFinite_File's () properties ().
+4. Open OptFinite_File's () Properties ().

 5. Select the Basic - Orbit page.

 6. Re-run () the MCS.
-This recreates the same finite maneuver.
+This recreates the same Finite Maneuver.

 7. Set the Maneuver Type to Optimal Finite.

-8. Open the Maneuver segment's properties ().
+8. Open the Maneuver segment's Segment Properties ().

-Defining the Solver Settings
+Defining the Solver settings

 Define the Solver settings.